Important Notice for All F-1 Status Students

 Come to Cloud Hall Room 212

-Insurance Assistance - Spring 2018 Semester
+Insurance Assistance - Summer and Fall Semester

 Visit the Office of International Student Programs (OIP) in Cloud Hall, Room 212.
 Our office hours are generally: